xteo/NeMo-Agent-Toolkit/docs/source/reference/openai-api-compatible-endpoint.md

 For high-throughput applications:
 - Use connection pooling in your HTTP client
 - Configure appropriate timeout values
-- Consider implementing retry logic with exponential backoff
+- Consider implementing retry logic with exponential back-off

 ## Monitoring and Observability

-The OpenAI compatible endpoint integrates with the toolkit's existing monitoring capabilities:
+The OpenAI compatible endpoint integrates with the toolkit existing monitoring capabilities:

 - **Request Metrics**: Track request volume, latency, and error rates
 - **Model Performance**: Monitor token usage and generation speed